 - Sugars.
 Sugar does nothing for our health they are just empty calories that increase our blood sugar levels.
 One can also become addicted to sugar.
 Sugar also causes inflammation development and has a bad impact on our health.

 - Saturated and trans fats are common in processed foods and some fast foods.
 These fats can cause high cholesterol which can lead to high blood pressure and heart attack.

 Saturated Fat is generally considered to be bad for health because it raises the levels of low-density lipoprotein (LDL) in the blood.
 LDL is a type of cholesterol that can clog the arteries and increase the risk of heart disease and stroke.

-- Red meat and Dairy Even though red meat is a good source of Iron and vitamin B and dairy which is rich in calcium it is said an excessive consumption of red meat and dairy can cause an inflammatory reaction.
+- Red meat and Dairy Even though red meat is a good source of iron and vitamin B and dairy which is rich in calcium it is said excessive consumption of red meat and dairy can cause an inflammatory reaction.
 So it would be wise to limit our consumption.

 - Cigarette and alcoholic beverages.
 These are not good for anything, they do not have any health benefits just the opposite they cause cancer and damage our liver.
 So try to stay away from these as much as possible.

 Following an anti-inflammatory diet which includes the foods listed above and any other nuts, and fresh vegetables, and fresh fruits and avoiding the foods that can cause inflammation.

 Also, being overweight and obese is not good, it would be good for us to try to lose some weight.
 Arthritis pain can be intensified by excess weight, which can put substantial added stress on already overworked joints.
 Keeping our body weight within a healthy range can go far in providing joint pain relief.

 Stress reduction both physical and emotional stress is linked to increasing physiological inflammation throughout the body.